gpandyar/CLEMEA-DEVWKS-1020/README.md

 ### Go to the terminal and run:

     virtualenv devwks1020 --> This will create your own virtual environment in which you can install all the dependencies for this workshop

+    source devwks1020/bin/activate --> This will activate your virtual environment

     pip install requests --> will install requests package which is required for this workshop